joemoose/psiops/docs/zones.md

 Characters move *between tactical zones* rather than calculating distance and movement rates on a grid.
 Entering an adjacent zone consumes **1** movement in a *combat round*, regardless of the zone’s size.
 You can spend your second action to move again and enter another adjacent zone.

-Boundaries between zones or conditions within a zone can complicate movement:
+Zone boundaries or conditions within a zone can complicate movement:

 - **Difficult terrain** (rubble, standing water, thick smoke): Requires 2 moves to cross.
 - **Free action**: Slipping through an open interior door or moving within the same tactical zone.
 No movement action is required; the GM narrates the transition.